Johncci/rock-paper-scissors-lizard-spock-game/README.md

 * **First Time Visitor Goals**

   * I want to view the rules of the game before playing.
-  * I want easy navigation from the game to the rules page and back again.
+  * I want easy navigation from the game page to the rules page and back again.
   * I want to see who wins and loses after each turn so I do not have to keep returning to the rules to understand what is   happening during gameplay.
-  * I want to have a clear message on the screen to inform me if I win or lose the game.
+  * I want to have a clear message as feedback on the screen to inform me if I win or lose the game.
   * I want the game to quickly reset so I can play again after completion of each game.

 <br>